 Warwick appealed to me because of its friendly, campus feel.
 I instantly felt welcome when visiting and was impressed by the range of social and cultural activities I could get involved in.
 The vast array of societies to join at Warwick really excited me as I wanted to have the opportunity to try new things at university.

-Not only has joining the society allowed me to meet some of my best friends at university and enjoy some amazing events.
-It has allowed me to develop personally, improving my confidence no end and has provided me with a range of skills valued by employers, including: team management, events organising and professional communication skills.
+Not only has joining the society allowed me to meet some of my best friends at university and enjoy some amazing events, it has allowed me to develop personally, improving my confidence and provided me with a range of skills valued by employers.
+This includes team management, events organising and professional communication skills.

 Lizzie Simon, Final-year Undergraduate